 Following the completion of 30 credit hours in the program, those with a cumulative Grade Point Average of 2.2 or higher can opt to transfer into a bachelor’s degree program at AU.
 More detailed information will be emailed to you once you have met the criteria and have notified EGSC of your desire to transfer.

-Students will pay EGSC tuition and fees, which includes AU’s mandatory and elective fees for amenities such as the University Wellness Center on campus, computer labs, campus meal plans, and more.
+Students will pay EGSC tuition and fees, which includes AU’s mandatory and elective fees for amenities such as the University Wellness Center, computer labs, student life and more.

 EGSC uses this same collaborative model to transition students on its Statesboro campus to Georgia Southern University.

 EGSC and AU are working together to promote the statewide Complete College Georgia goals, including providing students with a convenient and affordable access point and an opportunity to earn 30 credit hours while simultaneously preparing for transfer into a bachelor’s degree program.